IsmailAbdennadher/mongoDB-dump-restore/README.md

 ## Run Script

 ### Run dump script
-* if you want to import all databases:
+* if you want to dump all databases:
 `py backup.py --all`
-* if you want to import a specific database:
+* if you want to dump a specific database:
 `py backup.py [dbName]`

 ## TroubleShooting